-The Forth Road Bridge will be treated with Potassium Acetate by a combination vehicle.
+The Forth Road Bridge and Queensferry crossing will be treated with Potassium Acetate liquid by a combination vehicle.

 De-icing vehicles and drivers will be assigned to specific routes to promote route ownership and knowledge, but all drivers will have a basic knowledge of every precautionary treatment route and will be capable of undertaking any such route if necessary.
-Treatment routes will be pre-programmed into the Schmidt Autologic spreader control system.
+Treatment routes will be pre-programmed into the Schmidt Autologic spreader control system, once the Queensferry crossing and all associated roads are completed.